zsiddiqi/openshift-origin/README.md

 The cluster will use self-signed certificates.
 Accept the warning and proceed to the login page.

+If you chose to deploy metrics and / or logging, make sure you select an appropriate VM size (i.e. the Standard_DS2_v2 is too small).
+Also, the deployment will take longer as extra time is needed for the additional playbooks to run.

 ### NOTE

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
 If you want Premimum Storage, select a DS or GS series VM.
 <hr />
-Be sure to follow the OpenShift instructions to create the ncessary DNS entry for the OpenShift Router for access to applications.
+Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications.

 ### TROUBLESHOOTING